 Headache or head pain is a very common symptom.
 It is often without cause, although some brain and blood vessel abnormalities can be causative and may need to be excluded.

 It is very important to monitor the frequency of headaches and treatment responsiveness.
 A headache diary is the most useful tool in this regard.
-Download one here for 2018 or here for the 2017 diary.
+Download one here for 2018.

 Different types of headache include: